ndronos/c-nomorph/Adamson-2011/README.md

 your program, and other programs.
 If you can address any point in memory, and you read or write to an address that your program doesn't own, what should happen?
+One option is to allow programs to gallivant through each other's memory space.
+As entertainment, this is "Core Wars"; as a coding error, it's a security nightmare.